The Subtle Allure of Persuasion in Sales: Suffer Less and Enjoy More

 Be smarter, like more, serve better and suffer less.
 Enjoy the subtle charm of persuasion in sales.

-Author of the Amazon Best Seller, The Golden Egg Salesman: The Step-by-Step Sales Guide.
+Author of the Amazon Best Seller, The Salesman with the Golden Eggs: The Step-by-Step Sales Guide.
 Trainer of Salespeople and Negotiators in numerous companies in America and Spain.